← back to GCSE Resources homepage

 30/11/2017: Julius Caesar Act 3 Essay

-In January we read Chaucer’s Canterbury Tales in the original, Chaucerian English. (with explanatory notes, of course!)
-I thoroughly enjoyed reading it.
-We wrote no essays, so I have nothing to share here, but we did create a PowerPoint to share with the class that I will hopefully find someday.
+In January we read Chaucer’s Canterbury Tales in the original, Chaucerian English. (with explanatory notes, naturally) I thoroughly enjoyed reading it.
+We wrote no essays, so I have nothing to share here, but we did create PowerPoint presentations in groups of four about a specific tale.

 In the spring term we moved onto Tim O’Brien’s The Things They Carried and read The Man I Killed.